NexPlayer/Android-SDK/advanced.md

 #### void onUpdated (int statisticsType, HashMap < IStatistics, Object > map)

-This method is called whenever statistics are updated and sent by `NexPlayer`.
+This method is called whenever statistics are updated and sent by NexPlayer.

 The time interval at which general and system statistics are updated in *NexStatisticsMonitor* can be changed by calling the *setDuration()* method.